hbp-unibi/cypress/README.md

 ### Execute on various simulators

-Cypress utilises PyNN to provide a multitude of simulation platforms, including the digital manycore system NM-MC1 developed at the University of Manchester and the analogue physical model system NM-PM1 developed at the Kirchhoff Institute for Physics at Heidelberg University.
+Cypress utilises PyNN to provide a multitude of simulation platforms, including the digital manycore system SpiNNaker (early codename NM-MC1) developed at the University of Manchester and the analogue physical model system BrainScaleS (early codename NM-PM1) developed at the Kirchhoff Institute for Physics at Heidelberg University.

 ### Harness the power of C++